 Every person is different.
 We want to gather many autistic people’s stories together.
 Our goal is to 1) share them with people who have similar experiences, 2) educate neurotypical people on how they can better support autistic people, and 3) advise people on how they can design and adapt spaces to improve autistic people’s lives.

 The purpose of this study is to co-design and build a framework for ethical, participatory, citizen science.

+“Co-design” means that the framework will be designed in collaboration with project participants, such as yourself.
+The framework will lay out how the project will be managed and how the platform will be designed going forwards.

-We cannot build this tool without the input of a diverse community of autistic people and their relatives and carers.
-In this study we will ask you about your experiences, priorities, needs and wants to co-design the online platform.
+We cannot build this framework without the input of a diverse community of autistic people and their relatives and carers.
+In this study we will ask you about your experiences, priorities, needs and wants to co-design an online platform.

+“Citizen-science” is when non-professional scientists directly contribute to scientific research and are involved in the research process.
+This could be, for example, by performing tasks, analysing data, or contributing data.

+An online “platform” is a way of collecting and sharing data from people.
+This could be as simple as an online survey which asks questions and stores responses, or it could be much more complex.
+The exact nature of the platform will depend on input from participants.
+That is why you are involved at the early stages of designing the platform.

 Who is invited to contribute to the project?

 The best research about autism is done in close collaboration with autistic people.
 Participatory citizen science is a way of doing research that involves many people contributing to the project.
-Citizen scientists do not have to be paid academic researchers (in fact most are not) and participatory means that everyone has a say in the direction and design of the work.
+Citizen scientists do not have to be paid academic researchers (in fact most are not) and participatory means that we will include a large and broad range of people, including non-professional scientists in the direction and design of the work.
 We particularly invite autistic people and the carers and relatives of autistic people to contribute to the project.
 The eligibility criteria to be part of this study are that participants are over the age of 18 and have capacity to give informed consent.

 If you received a specific invitation to contribute to the project, that may be because you have volunteered to be contacted by Autistica for the purposes of research via the Discover Network or Insight Group and have responded to our advertisement of this opportunity.